3.1 Data Visualizations

 A Guide To Getting Data Visualization Right is a great resource for determining which figure is best suited for various types of data.
 More complex methodology-specific charts are presented in succeeding TAME modules.
 These include visualizations for:

-- Multi-Group Comparisons (e.g.,boxplots) in Module 3.4 Introduction to Statistical Tests and Module 4.5 Mult-Group Comparisons and Visualizations
+• Multi-Group Comparisons (e.g.,boxplots) in Module 3.4 Introduction to Statistical Tests and Module 4.5 Multi-Group Comparisons and Visualizations

-- Principal Component Analysis (PCA) plots and heatmaps in Module 5.4 Unsupervised Machine Learning I: K-Means Clustering & PCA
+• Principal Component Analysis (PCA) plots and heatmaps in Module 5.4 Unsupervised Machine Learning Part 1: K-Means Clustering & PCA

-- Dendrograms, clustering visualizations, heatmaps, and variable contribution plots in Module 5.5 Unsupervised Machine Learning II: Additional Clustering Applications
+• Dendrograms, clustering visualizations, heatmaps, and variable contribution plots in Module 5.5 Unsupervised Machine Learning Part 2: Additional Clustering Applications

 Introduction to Training Module